 It’s an early start today guys and I’m sorry.
 Kind of.
 Turns out the list of things you must see in London in 2 days is pretty long.

-I’m a big believer in early starts (blame it on my father who would always get everywhere about five hours early to beat the crowds), so here we are at the Tower of London at 9am, coffee in hand.
+I’m a big believer in early starts (blame it on my father who would always get everywhere about five hours early to beat the crowds), so here we are at the Tower of London at 9am, coffee in hand, eyelids propped open.

 The Tower of London is intrinsically linked with London’s history.
 The capital’s castle, many of the country’s high and mighty have been imprisoned within its walls – perhaps most famously Elizabeth I during her half sister Mary I’s reign.

-The Tower has a pretty gruesome past, as the list of people executed there attests, but it’s also the site of more pleasant relics and traditions, including the Crown Jewels and the strangely attired Beefeaters.
+The Tower of London has a pretty gruesome past, as the list of people executed there attests.
+It’s not all doom and gloom though, it’s also the site of more pleasant relics and traditions, including the Crown Jewels and the strangely attired Beefeaters.

 Just a few paces away from The Tower of London, you’ll come to another of London’s icons: Tower Bridge.
 The neo-Gothic Bridge has been raising its ramparts to allow tall ships to pass since 1894.